analogdevicesinc/VSCode-Maxim/userguide.md

 ![New Terminal](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/new_terminal.JPG)

 First, we'll run through the commands in the ["Testing the Setup"](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md#testing-the-setup) of the readme to see that the toolchain is accessible from the integrated terminal.
+This is critical for everything else to work.
+The project settings will add the locations of the toolchain to the terminal's `PATH`, and you should be able to interact with the toolchain directly.

 For example, running `make -v` in the terminal should output a version # for Make, as shown below.

 ![Make Test](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/make_test.JPG)

-Run the other commands for OpenOCD, GCC, and GDB to verify that the integrated terminal has been configured correctly from our `.vscode` folder settings.
-These should all run successfully.
+Run the other commands for OpenOCD, GCC, and GDB to verify that the integrated terminal has been configured correctly and the toolchain is in the right place.
+These should all run without error.
 * `openocd -v`
 * `arm-none-eabi-gcc -v`
 * `arm-none-eabi-gdb -v`

+If there _are_ any errors thrown by any of the commands above, first verify that you've followed the [installation instructions](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#installation) correctly.
+Problems are usually related to a missing or incorrect `MAXIM_PATH` environment variable and/or missing SDK components.
+Otherwise, see the [troubleshooting section](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/issues) of the readme.

 <hr>

-### 6 - Set the Target Platform
+### 4 - Set the Target Platform
-Open `settings.json`.
-This is the main configuration file for the vscode setup, and can be found inside of the `.vscode` folder.
-The other configuration files (`c_cpp_properties.json`, `launch.json`, `tasks.json`) reference values set here, and it's here that we set our target platform.
+Now, we'll do some basic configuration of the project for the MAX32670EVKIT.

+Open `.vscode/settings.json`.
+This is the main configuration file.

+[Configuration](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#configuration) contains a  detailed descriptions of options, as JSON doesn't support comments.
+In this case, we'll be changing the two most basic options:  `"target"` and `"board"`.
+The other options only require tweaking in advanced use-cases.
+So...

 ![Opening settings.json](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/settings.JPG)

-Set the `"target"`, `"board"`, and `"debugger"` variables for your target platform.
-See the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md) if you're unsure what to set here.
+Set the `"target"` and `"board"` variables for your target platform.
-For example, for the MAX32670 I would set:
+For example, for the MAX32670EVKIT I would set.
 * `"target":"MAX32670"`
 * `"board":"EvKit_V1"`
-* `"debugger":"cmsis-dap"` (leaving at default)
-    * The value "cmsis-dap" is used for the MAX32625PICO debugger adapter, which comes with our EVKITs and is used in the platforms with integrated debuggers such as the MAX32670EVKIT.
-Unless you're using a different adapter, such as an Olimex, leave this value at its default.

 Save your changes with `CTRL+S` and reload the VS Code window.
 A reload is necessary after changing any options in `settings.json`.
 The VS Code window can be re-loaded quickly with the `Ctrl + Shift + P` -> `Reload Window` developer command.